 “In every diocese and to the extent that pastoral circumstances suggest it, a pastoral council is to be constituted which under the authority of the bishop investigates, considers, and proposes practical conclusions about those things which pertain to pastoral works in the diocese.”

 Canon 511, Code of Canon Law, 1983

-Each of six regions elects a man and a woman to serve a maximum of two terms (six years).
+- Each of six regions is represented by both a man and a woman who serve for a maximum of two terms (six years).

 - The religious of the diocese have a man and a woman representative.

 - The Council of Priests has a representative.

 - Maori are represented by two members; one from Te Tai Tokerau and the other from Tamaki Makaurau.

 - Five representatives are nominated by ethnic chaplains to serve the same terms as the elected regional members.